TimothyJAndrus/Always-For-The-Better/README.md

 ```

 ## Known Bugs
-> No :bug:
+> No :bug: Home: More and Less buttons are functioning as toggles, and not changing color when clicked.
 > :ant: Contact page: mail form is non-functional by design.
-> :ant: Images: here is no default image if a user does not upload an image.
-Functioning as designed.
 > :beetle: Top Nav: Home link wrong color.
 > :beetle: Contact page: icons non-displaying as expected.